barisgul/SeleniumTestNG/README.md

 - Apache Maven 3.6.2

 # Running
-For running the project first clone or download project Go to the project root directory with `cmd` command or `powershell` type `mvn clean` type `mcn clean install` type `mvn test`
+- For running the project first clone or download project.

+- Go to the project root directory with `cmd` command or `powershell.

+- type `mvn clean`.

+- type `mcn clean install`.

+- type `mvn test`.

 # After Execution
 The screenshot will be created as `screenShot"+timeStamp+".png` under the temp director